Default Comparison Type behaviour

 The Departures Table output format is DOCX only.

-Redline - Change Pages only PDF
+Redline - Changed Pages Only

-The Change Pages Only PDF provides a quicker way to focus solely on the modifications between the original document and its revised version.
+The Changed Pages Only PDF provides a quicker way to focus solely on the modifications between the original document and its revised version.
 Rather than producing a full redline of the entire document, this Comparison Type outputs only the pages where content changes were detected — unchanged pages are excluded entirely.
 This is ideal when you need to:- Quickly identify which pages have been modified without reviewing the entire document

 - Produce a concise record of changed pages for filing or distribution